 Computer Systems Analyst

-Requirements: Most systems analyst positions require at least a bachelor’s degree in computer information systems, systems analysis, business intelligence, or a related major.
-Some companies prefer candidates with graduate degrees like an MBA or Masters in MIS.
+Requirements: Most systems analyst positions require a bachelor’s degree in computer information systems, systems analysis, business intelligence, or a related major.
+Some companies prefer candidates with graduate degrees like an MBA or Master in MIS.

 Average Salary: $94,000